One of the ways that I have been able to support my family as a single stay-at-home-mom is by reselling things that I know are worth good money.

-How do you set the prices of the pets?
-Many the figurines have a variety of prices so just pick something in the middle?
+How do you set the prices of the Littlest Pet Shop items?
+Many of the figurines have a variety of prices so just pick something in the middle?

 Depends if you’re making a business out of it, how fast you want to sell, and what your feedback rate is at.

 If your feedback rate is 100% positive feedback and you have at least 100 feedbacks, you can sell about 50¢ higher than the most expensive other seller or the same price as another 100% positive feedback seller.

 If you want to make a business out of it, you’ll want to start cheap to establish yourself and work your way up.

 If you want to sell it faster, list lower.
 If you don’t mind waiting for a sale, list higher.